Jan 15 2007

 The war on terror gets longer

-When I asked the Home Secretary today to comment on why we will, according to the PM, be at war against terror for a generation, and why it would end after one generation,
+When I asked the Home Secretary today to comment on why we will, according to the PM, be at war against terror for a generation, and why it would end after one generation,??he told me it was likely to last "as long as the Cold War".

 These are all reasonabale steps but don’t we need to be a little more pro-active?
 The enemy, by which I mean an Islamic fundamentalism which wants to advance over the world as far as it is allowed to, will not stop attacking us just because we stop attacking them.
 However good our border controls and intelligence some will always slip through.
 I am not suggesting we launch Iraq style invasions everywhere but there are further questions to be answered: for instance, would it in principle be right for Britain to use its armed forces and intelligence services to assist anti-Islamist governments as the US has in Somalia?
 Though it sounds terribly Blairite to say it in today’s world, as 9/11 showed, what goes on in other countries can have dramatic consequences for our security.